rrhg/rrhg.github.io/react/context.md

 Why is recommended to set a default value when creating the context ?
 Because we get better auto complete in the IDE (vs code)

+Why pass value in context.Provider if we already assigned a default?